-On the last track we discussed three topics regarding diagnosis.
+In the last section, we discussed three topics regarding diagnosis.
 The three topics we discussed are Schneider’s Guidelines for Suspicion of Schizophrenia, symptoms of schizophrenia, and subtypes of schizophrenia.

-On the next two tracks we will discuss negative symptoms or the absence of normal behavior for the client diagnosed with schizophrenia.
+In the next two sections, we will discuss negative symptoms or the absence of normal behavior for the client diagnosed with schizophrenia.
 Positive symptoms are the presence of a behavior, for example, hallucinations.
-As stated on track one, there are five common negative symptoms or absences of normal behavior for the schizophrenic client.
+As stated in section one, there are five common negative symptoms or absences of normal behavior for the schizophrenic client.
 These five negative symptoms are apathy, incongruous emotional responses, reductions in speech, social withdrawal, and reduced social performance.

-This track will discuss three of the five symptoms.
-The three negative symptoms covered on this track are apathy, incongruous emotional responses, reductions in speech.
-The focus of this track is to provide examples of negative symptoms and applicable techniques that schizophrenic clients can use to cope with or reduce those symptoms.
-While listening to this track, you might consider how to implement the techniques with your client.
+This section will discuss three of the five symptoms.
+The three negative symptoms covered in this section are apathy, incongruous emotional responses, reductions in speech.
+The focus of this section is to provide examples of negative symptoms and applicable techniques that schizophrenic clients can use to cope with or reduce those symptoms.
+While listening to this section, you might consider how to implement the techniques with your client.

 5 Negative Symptoms of Schizophrenia (#1-#3)